How to choose an under-the-sink drinking water filter (purifier)?

 What should you pay attention to when using a flow-through filter?

-The article examines and compares various types of household flow-type drinking water filters for installation under the kitchen sink or counter, their differences, and advantages.
+The article examines and compares various types of household flow-type drinking water filters for installation under the kitchen sink or counter, their differences, and their advantages.

 In one of the previous articles, we looked at various devices and systems for the purification of drinking water.
 We have made sure that even “potable” tap water, which meets basic standards, should be purified – for safety and comfort purposes.